Convenience of Campus Living

-All packages sent by UPS, FEDEX, USPS, or any other carrier to students in residence will be delivered to the Cubby station located in the Memorial Union.
-This provides a secure location for packages to be stored until the student is available to pick up their package.
-An e-mail will be sent to the student alerting them that their package is available for pickup.
-Cubby station hours are 8am – 4:30pm, Monday – Friday.
+All mail and packages sent to a student living in a residence hall will be delivered to the Package and Postal Center located in the Memorial Union.
+This provides a secure location for packages to be stored until the student is available to pick up their mail.
+An e-mail will be sent to the student alerting them that their mail/package is available for pickup.
+The Package and Postal Center hours are 8:30am – 4:30pm, Monday – Friday.
 A photo ID (MaineCard, driver’s license, etc.) of the addressee will be required when the resident student picks up a package.

 Each residence hall has its own laundry facilities, including multiple washers and dryers.
 Each resident student also is provided with $25.00 of FREE laundry funds each semester, which is equivalent to 10 full loads (wash and dry) of laundry.